johnstonbl01/clementinejs-fcc/README.md

-### FCC Boilerplate

-#### About

-The FCC version of Clementine.js is meant as a complementary boilerplate to the [Free Code Camp curriculum](http://www.freecodecamp.com).
-This version includes Twitter authentication using [Passport](http://passportjs.org/).

-The following features are absent from this version of the boilerplate:

-- Jade
-- Mongoose
-- Gulp
-- Sass
-- Bower
-- Angular custom directive example

-I believe that the MEAN stack is a great place for new developers to begin learning.
-Why?
-Using this stack, a novice can gain exposure to the entire stack without having to learn another programming langugae.
-Eventually, it will be useful to pick up additional languages (i.e. SQL), but in the beginning it's really appealing to learn the ropes using a single language.

-The ubiquity of JavaScript adds to its appeal, and is also a reason for the popularity of the MEAN stack.
-Each of the platforms and frameworks included in the MEAN stack use JavaScript only.
-It's easy to see the appeal, and the ease of standing up a new project using this stack makes for an additional bonus.

-If you are completely new to programming, and wish to understand how these pieces fit together, there is a [tutorial included in the documentation](http://johnstonbl01.github.io/clementinejs/tutorials/tutorial-beginner.html) which will walk through how to build this small application step-by-step.

-#### Documentation

-Full documentation for all versions of the Clementine.js boilerplate [can be found here](http://johnstonbl01.github.io/clementinejs).
+# Clementine.js Beginner Boilerplate

+## Overview

+TBC

+## Versions

+- [Standard](https://github.com/johnstonbl01/clementinejs): A MEAN stack boilerplate -- this version has the most "bells and whistles."
+- [Bare](https://github.com/johnstonbl01/clementinejs-bare): A stripped down version of the boilerplate for quick prototyping
+- [Beginner](https://github.com/johnstonbl01/clementinejs-beginner): A simplified version of the boilerplate intended for developers new to JavaScript and the MEAN stack.

-#### Installation
+## Installation

-Installation of the boilerplate has two prerequisites: Node.js / NPM and MongoDB.
+Installation of the boilerplate has three prerequisites: Node.js / NPM, MongoDB and Yeoman.
 The instructions for these are detailed below, followed by installation instructions for Clementine.js.

-##### Node.js & NPM
+### Node.js & NPM

 _Note:_ The Node insallation installs both Node & NPM.